-The key to writing a good personal statement for your application to study law lies in bearing in mind the purpose of a personal statement.
+The key to writing a good personal statement to study law lies in bearing in mind the purpose of a personal statement

 Here are the key principles to consider when writing your Law Personal Statement.